Open Exploring Smart Search in another browser window to work through this tutorial side by side.

 Tips for this tutorial

 1) Keep your focus.
-Look for the "What's the point?" links throughout the tutorial.
+Click on the "What's the point?" links to get more information at different stages of the tutorial.
 Try the one below:

 What's the point?

 2) Move through the tutorial.
-Press the Next arrow to move forward.
-Press the Previous arrow to review earlier pages.
+Click on the Next arrow to move forward.
+Click on the Previous arrow to review earlier pages.

 3) Answer the questions along the way.